CodyReichert/awesome-cl/README.md

 ===============

 * ⭐ [Quicklisp][16] - A library manager containing many libraries, with easy depencency management.
 [Expat][14].
+  * [ql-https](https://github.com/rudolfochrist/ql-https) - shell out to cURL and use HTTPS by default.
   * [Quicklisp bundles](https://quicklisp.org/beta/bundles.html) -  self-contained sets of systems that are exported from Quicklisp and loadable without involving Quicklisp.
-  * [redist](https://github.com/shirakumo/redist) - facilities to produce Quicklisp distributions.
-* [CLPM](https://gitlab.common-lisp.net/clpm/clpm) - A package manager for Common Lisp that strives to cleanly separate the package manager process itself from the client image that uses it.
+* 👍 [CLPM](https://www.clpm.dev) - A package manager for Common Lisp that strives to cleanly separate the package manager process itself from the client image that uses it.
 [BSD_2Clause][17].
+  * CLPM comes as a pre-built binary, supports HTTPS by default, supports installing multiple package versions, supports versioned systems, and more.
 * [Ultralisp](http://ultralisp.org/) - A Quicklisp distribution which updates every 5 minutes and to which one can add his project in one click.
 [BSD][15].
 * 👍[Roswell](https://github.com/roswell/roswell) - a Lisp implementation installer, script launcher and more.
 [MIT][200].
 * [Qlot](https://github.com/fukamachi/qlot) - A project-local library installer, similar to Bundler or Virtualenv.
 [Expat][14].
   * how to [use it from the Lisp REPL](https://github.com/svetlyak40wt/qlot-without-roswell) without Roswell.
 * [Quicksys](https://lisp.com.br/quicksys/) - install systems from multiple Quicklisp distributions.
 [MIT][200].
-* [Quickutil](https://github.com/tarballs-are-good/quickutil) - A utility manager, similar to Quicklisp, but for small utilities rather than whole libraries.
+* [Quickutil](https://github.com/stylewarning/quickutil) - A utility manager, similar to Quicklisp, but for small utilities rather than whole libraries.
 [3-clause BSD][15].

 might help:

+* [redist](https://github.com/shirakumo/redist) - facilities to produce Quicklisp distributions.
 * [quick-patch](https://github.com/tdrhq/quick-patch/) -  easily override quicklisp projects without using git submodules.
 MPL-2.0.
 * [print-licenses](https://github.com/vindarel/print-licenses) - print licenses used by a project and its dependencies.
 [MIT][200].
 * [asdf-dependency-graph](https://github.com/digikar99/asdf-dependency-graph/) - A minimal wrapper around `dot` to generate an image of the dependencies graph.